elio-durandsimonnet/notebook-nls-tadpole-graph/README.md

 # Grafidi library

+This code uses the Grafidi library in order to perform computations on metric graphs.
 You can have access to the Grafidi library here: https://plmlab.math.cnrs.fr/cbesse/grafidi